unicode-org/icu-trac2jira/README.md

 - run `node try.js` to run the converter on ALL tickets.

+- It's possible that if versions/components/priorities were not in sync you will get an error and have to run the tool again.  (priorities need to be added manually. sorry.)

 - yes `npm t` will run tests.
 Tests.
 There are tests?!